How Should Christians Engage the World?

 None of these are 100% right; there are issues with all of these approaches.
 And though they are obvious I will beg your indulgence while I explain it to the others like me who don’t get such things as quickly:

 The first argument in Christian engagement is from Janet Folger (now Porter), of http://F2A.org [Faith to Action].
 Janet lives for Pro-Life issues.
 So much so that she compromises the truth of the Gospel standing with those who are apostate in order to further the Pro-Life agenda in the culture, to save babies.
 You never compromise the Gospel; This is NOT something a Christian does.
 Her argument foments the same results she engenders should you follow it to the same conclusion.
-If you stand for as much as you can get then you are making progress, but never at the cost of Gospel Truth.
+If you stand for as much as you can get then you are making progress, but at the cost of Gospel Truth.
 [There is a key there if you heard it.]
 At what price Janet?
 God help me lady, because I love your heart in seeking to save children, but you are wrong.

 Argument number 2 leaves me with a bad taste in my mouth and here is why:

 You go to support who you KNOW can NEVER WIN but you doggedly continue, walking over the bodies of your victims in the process.
 Ouch, not good.
-“As long as my conscience is clear”, you say to yourself and anyone in earshot, nervously, “Then I know I am in the right!”
-That is a dismal failure for an argument.
+“As long as my conscience is clear”, you say to yourself, and anyone in earshot, nervously, “Then I know I am in the right!”

 So what does one do?

 “At the end of every year I sit through CBS’s miserable parade of Hollywood celebrities who passed into eternity during that year.
 My heart breaks because I know that they are just a handful of the 159,635 who die each day (Guinness World Records 2012, p.
 103).
 As Christians, we have found everlasting life in Christ, but according to statistics many of us don’t think this is worth spreading.
 We have become silent on that issue and instead become politically passionate.
 However, evangelism was the primary agenda of the Church in the Book of Acts.
 It wasn’t to bring about change for a better life by changing Roman politics.
 That would have been to put the cart before the horse, and when that happens you aren’t going anywhere.
 That’s what has been happening in America for the last 30 years.
 Think about the moral issues we face and ask if they have got better or worse-abortion, pornography, violence, homosexual marriage, divorce, pedophilia, adultery, blasphemy and fornication.
-Every issue has escalated because the Church has attacked the fruit, when it should take the gospel and go for the root.”
+Every issue has escalated because the Church has attacked the fruit, when it should take The Gospel and go for the root.”

 And that my friends is argument #3: